Lugaga/Linux_Fundamentals_Excercise/README.md

 One way you can retain this information is by teaching someone else.
 It doesn’t matter who it is (It can even be yourself by making a video).

-I hope this course can help assist you along your learning journey for cybersecurity
+I wish that this course will be beneficial to you as you advance in your learning journey for cybersecurity.😎

 ![The Office](office_gh.jpg)